TolekG/silver/README.md

-I will be placing here files of projects at Skillfactort
+I will be placing here files of projects at Skillfactory